Yomguithereal/clj-fuzzy/README.md

 * Add algorithm dealing with other languages than English.
 * Add more algorithms to the library.
 * Optimize the algorithms' implementations.
-* Offer a better turned API.
+* Offer a better API.

 ## Contribution
 Please feel free to contribute by forking this repo.
 Just be sure to add relevant unit tests and pass them all before submitting any contribution.